 2. Perform Manual S, Manual T, and Manual D calculations

 Wait!
-There are other “manual” HVAC methodologies that terminate in individual letters of the alphabet?
+Do other “manual” HVAC methodologies terminate in individual letters of the alphabet?
 Yep, there sure are.

 - Manual S: This helps us select the right HVAC components.
-With regard to ductwork, Manual S matters because it ensures that you end up with ducts capable of heating and cooling your home during winter and summer temperature extremes.
+About ductwork, Manual S matters because it ensures that you end up with ducts capable of heating and cooling your home during winter and summer temperature extremes.

 - Manual T: What types of air registers (vents) do you need?
 Where should the registers be located?
 How big should they be?
 Manual T answers these questions for us.
-At PV, we always use high velocity registers, regardless of their size or location, because enable better airflow.
+At PV Heating & Air, we always use high-velocity registers, regardless of their size or location, because enable better airflow.

 - Manual D: Here’s the part where we determine what distances your ducts should cover, how many turns they ought to have, and what volume of air should ideally flow through the ducts to meet the needs of each room per Manuals J, S, and T.